Coronavirus-related loans, grants and finance for businesses

 - The Government provided a taxable grant covering 80% of average past profit for the 3 months to 31 January 2021 to a maximum of £7,500.

 - The fourth grant will cover a three-month period from 1 February 2021 until 30 April 2021.
 The Government will review the level of the fourth grant and set this in due course.

 The grants are subject to income tax and National Insurance contributions, but do not need to be repaid.
 Recipients are warned to be mindful of when the tax is due on the various grants - see this article.

 Note: the closing date for claims of the third SEISS grant has now passed (29 January 2021).
 Details about the fourth grant will be announced by the Government on 3 March 2021.

 Eligibility criteria for the Scheme:

-The Scheme is open to a self-employed individual or a member of a partnership if they:
+The Scheme is open to a self-employed individual or a member of a partnership if:

 How to claim

-Note: as was the case with the previous two grants, it's highly likely a self-employed person's accountant, tax agent or adviser cannot make the third and fourth claim on their behalf.
+Note: as was the case with the previous two grants, it'a self-employed person's accountant, tax agent or adviser cannot make the third and fourth claim on their behalf.
 A self-employed person must make the claim themself.
 Do get in touch with your Shipleys contact for advice ahead of making the submission.